 Coronavirus: More than one lakh samples tested every day, says ICMR

-New Delhi, June 03: With India reporting 8,908 cases in the last 24 hours, the Indian Council of Medical Research on Tuesday said that more than one lakh samples are being tested every day.
+New Delhi, June 03: With India reporting 8,908 cases in the last 24 hours, the Indian Council of Medical Research (ICMR) on Tuesday said that more than one lakh samples are being tested every day.

 "ICMR is focusing on to increase Covid-19 testing capacity," ICMR scientist Nivedita Gupta said.
 "As of June 1, we have 681 laboratories that are approved for conducting Covid-19 tests - 476 government and 205 private labs.
 Today, we are conducting 1.20 lakh tests every day."